 Ever wondered what will happen to your online accounts after you die?
-Who will access your email accounts, Facebook IDs and Twitter handles?
-Facebook, the most popular social networking website today have your very important personal details, photos, and videos, ever wondered what will happen to those after you are no more?
+Who will access your email accounts, Facebook IDs, and Twitter handles?
+Facebook, the most popular social networking website today has your very important personal details, photos, and videos; ever wondered what will happen to those after you are no more?

 Well, Facebook brings a nice solution to this problem.
 Facebook now lets you choose an heir to your account with Facebook Legacy.

-Facebook Legacy is a relatively new and unknown feature released by the social networking company earlier this year.
+Facebook Legacy is a relatively unknown feature released by the social networking company.
 This feature lets users choose to designate their account to their heir after their death or they can choose to delete the account.

 - Click in the top right of Facebook.